 CFG utilizes many third-party resources for investment knowledge, perspective, forecasting, etc., in personalized investment strategies.
-CFG may use third party managers, such as GLOBALT, an affiliate, or other unaffiliated firms for investment guidance and asset allocation recommendations.
-If the Client elects to use the services of a third party manager, including GLOBALT, CFG may pay a portion of its management fee to the third party manager for their services.
+CFG may use third party managers for investment guidance and asset allocation recommendations.
+If the Client elects to use the services of a third party manager, CFG may pay a portion of its management fee to the third party manager for their services.

 Investing in securities involves risk of loss that Clients should be prepared to bear.
 CFG uses its best judgment and good faith efforts in providing advisory services to Clients.
 CFG cannot warrant or guarantee any particular level of account performance, or that an account will be profitable over time.
 Not every investment decision or recommendation made by CFG will be profitable.
 The Client should understand that investments in securities are subject to various market, currency, inflation, economic, political and business risks.
 We attempt to minimize these risks by recommending diversified portfolios constructed to meet the specific goals and objectives of Clients.